De-Cossackization: Background

-After the Imperial German army invaded and occupied Rostov on May 8, 1918, a government headed by Ataman Krasnov formed in the Don province.
-In July 1918 the White Cossack forces of Ataman Krasnov launched their first invasion of Tsaritsyn (present-day Volgograd).
-Soviet forces counterattacked and drove out the White Cossacks by September 7.
-On September 22, Krasnov's forces launched a second invasion of Tsaritsyn, but by October 25 Soviet troops had thrown Krasnov's forces back beyond the Don.
-On January 1, 1919, Krasnov launched a third invasion of Tsaritsyn.
-Soviet forces repelled the invasion and forced Krasnov's forces to withdraw from Tsaritsyn in mid-February 1919.
+After the Imperial German army invaded and occupied Rostov on 8 May 1918, a government headed by Ataman Krasnov was formed in the Don province.
+In July 1918, the White Cossack forces of Ataman Krasnov launched their first invasion of Tsaritsyn (present-day Volgograd).
+Soviet forces counterattacked, however, and drove out the White Cossacks by 7 September.
+On 22 September, Krasnov's forces launched a second invasion of Tsaritsyn, but by 25 October Soviet troops had pushed Krasnov's forces back beyond the Don.
+On 1 January 1919, Krasnov launched a third invasion of Tsaritsyn.
+Soviet forces repelled the invasion again and forced Krasnov's forces to withdraw from Tsaritsyn in mid-February 1919.

 History

-The policy was established by a secret resolution of the Bolshevik Party on January 24, 1919, which ordered local branches to "carry out mass terror against wealthy Cossacks, exterminating all of them; carry out merciless mass terror against any and all Cossacks taking part in any way, directly or indirectly, in the struggle against Soviet power".
+The policy was established by a secret resolution of the Bolshevik Party on 24 January 1919, which ordered local branches to "carry out mass terror against wealthy Cossacks, exterminating all of them; carry out merciless mass terror against any and all Cossacks taking part in any way, directly or indirectly, in the struggle against Soviet power".
 On 7 February the Southern Front issued its own instructions on how the resolution was to be applied: "The main duty of stanitsa and khutor executive committees is to neutralize the Cossackry through the merciless extirpation of its elite.
 District and Stanitsa atamans are subject to unconditional elimination, [but] khutor atamans should be subject to execution only in those cases where it can be proved that they actively supported Krasnov's policies (having organized pacification, conducted mobilization, refused to offer refuge to revolutionary Cossacks or to Red Army men)."
+There were also proposals for the "mass resettlement" of poor peasants in Cossack territories, which would ultimately result in Sovnarkom implementing the forced migration of Cossacks in April.

-In mid-March 1919 alone, Cheka forces executed more than 8,000 Cossacks.
-In each stanitsa, summary judgements were passed by revolutionary courts within minutes, and whole lists of people were condemned to execution for "counterrevolutionary behavior."
+In mid-March 1919 alone, Cheka forces condemned more than 8,000 Cossacks to death.
+In each stanitsa, summary judgements were passed by revolutionary courts within minutes, and whole lists of people were condemned to execution for "counterrevolutionary behavior".

 The Don region was required by the Soviets to make a grain contribution equal to the total annual production of the area.
 Almost all Cossacks joined the Green Army or other rebel forces.
 Together with Baron Wrangel's troops, they forced the Red Army out of the region in August 1920.
 After the retaking of the Crimea by Red Army, the Cossacks again became victims of the Red Terror.
 Special commissions in charge of de-Cossackization condemned more than 6,000 people to death in October 1920 alone.
-The families and often the neighbors of suspected rebels were taken as hostages.
+The families and often the neighbours of suspected rebels were taken as hostages.

-"Gathered together in a camp near Maikop, the hostages, women, children and old men survive in the most appalling conditions, in the cold and the mud of October...
-They are dying like flies.
-The women will do anything to escape death.
-The soldiers guarding the camp take advantage of this and treat them as prostitutes."

-In November 1920 Feliks Dzerzhinsky, head of the Cheka, reported to Lenin:
+In November 1920, Feliks Dzerzhinsky, head of the Cheka, reported to Lenin: